APICe-at-DISI/exercises/java/exceptions/use-and-design-exceptions/README.md

 ### Catch existing exceptions

-Implement the methods `retrySendOnNetworkError` and `retryReceiveOnNetworkError` as described in the source code.
+Implement the methods `UseArithmeticService.retrySendOnNetworkError` and `UseArithmeticService.retryReceiveOnNetworkError`
+as described in the source code.

 ### Design new exceptions